bardadon/Data-Engineering-Project-Retail-Store/README.md

-## part 3 - Designing a Data Warehouse
+## Part 3 - Designing a Data Warehouse

 ## Part 4 - Analyzing the Data